 There are over 15 universities in other countries throughout the world that have formal student exchange relationships with SDSU and where classes in kinesiology and/or foods and nutrition are offered.
 You can get a complete listing of these and learn more about study-abroad opportunities for SDSU students by visiting the SDSU International Student Center site.
 These exchange relationships make it possible for SDSU students to study abroad and complete courses that will count toward SDSU graduation while paying fees to SDSU.

 A prospective exchange student is responsible for locating all relevant information about semester/term dates, lodging costs, and personal needs that might arise in the relevant country.
 The student should locate particular courses on the exchange campus that seem likely to fulfill SDSU requirements.
 Then visit with an advisor as the SDSU International Student Center, as well as the Undergraduate Advisor in the School of Exercise and Nutritional Sciences.
-The School of ENS Undergraduate Adviser is responsible for approving transfer credits toward School of ENS major requirements.
+The School of ENS Undergraduate Advisor is responsible for approving transfer credits toward School of ENS major requirements.

 International Studies Minor in the SDSU College of Professional Studies and Fine Arts

 The minor seeks not only to provide an international experience for students but to deepen the meaning of students’ experience by providing a process and context for critical awareness/ comparison, self reflection, as well as the specific professional skills they will utilize in their future careers.
 It is open to any major in the University, and is particularly valuable for any student seeking a career involving global awareness.
 This minor consists of 18 units, including 6 units earned while studying in an international setting.
 For more information, visit the PSFA International Studies Minor website.